timyiu478/mit-distributed-systems/papers/write-ups/raft.md

 * To ensure that the vote is not lost in case of a crash or restart and the candidate never change its mind after voting.
 * Otherwise, a server could vote multiple times (to different server) in the same term after a crash, violating the election safety property of Raft.

+Q. Could a received InstallSnapshot RPC cause the state machine to go backwards in time?
+That is, could step 8 in Figure 13 cause the state machine to be reset so that it reflects fewer executed operations?
+If yes, explain how this could happen.
+If no, explain why it can't happen.

+---

+## TODO

+read section 6